BuvinJT/distbuilder/docs/HighLevel.md

 #### binaryName, isGui

-These are attrubte used for a vareity of purposes, which would be difficult to list here.
+These are attribute used for a variety of purposes, which would be difficult to list here.
 Most notably, they are applied directly to the production of
 [Stand Alone Executables](LowLevel.md#stand-alone-executables).
 In that specific process these details are set on a [PyInstallerConfig](ConfigClasses.md#pyinstconfig)